OLDIE BUT GOODY

 Scott Sherlow, from Jasper, AB, Canada, is the proud owner of the newest Ram Diesel to hit the market: a 2014 Ram 1500 EcoDiesel.
 Sherlow tells us that he’s a “heavy duty” (diesel) mechanic.
 So of course, he knows the advantages that direct injection gives to the trucking world, namely improved power, performance and mileage.

 At the time of his letter, he had owned his EcoDiesel for just under six months.
 He points out that while not even broken in yet, the “new Italian power plant in the 1500” is turning in an impressively frugal MPG consumption.
 “I have just over 7500 km (4660 miles) on it and the best fuel economy I’ve seen has been 6.3L per 100km (37.34 mpg)—most of that was downhill!”

 Sherlow reports that he regularly sees 10-11L per 200 km (21.38- 23.52 mpg).
 These numbers generated “without much effort to regulate [his] right foot”.
 Impressive and cool information.

-We look forward to hearing from Sherlow as he upgrades his little oil-burning Ram Truck and provides more updates on the mileage front.
+We look forward to hearing from Sherlow as he upgrades his little oil burning Ram Truck, and more updates on the mileage from.

 Thanks Scott.
 Keep up the good work!

-Earvin Davis, from Augusta GA, owns this tall, green Ford.
+Earvin Davis, from Augusta GA, owns this tall red Ford.
 His 2006 F350 is outfitted with a full 12-inches of suspension lift.
 This helps with the fitment of the Toyo 40×15.50×24 tires that are mounted on American Force Blade SS8, 24×14 wheels.

 The venerable Power Stroke diesel engine drives this rig down the road, with power transferring to the wheels though a pair of installed 2012 axles.
 Davis has also installed a set of HornBlaster air horns, as well as LED fender lights, a compressor and an air tank.